epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-14-haskell-loop-with-map.markdown

 This topic deserve an article of its own.

-In the next section we will discuss on writing function beyond loop.
+In "[Part Three][local-part-03]" we will discuss on writing function beyond loop.

 Happy Coding.